Shankarpali Recipe (Sweet Diamond Cuts)

 1. Make sure to measure the ingredients correctly.
 If the measurements are off, they might not turn flaky.

 2. Fry them on medium-low heat.
-If fried on high heat, they turn brown quickly from the outside but remain raw from the inside.
+If fried at high heat, they turn brown quickly on the outside but remain raw on the inside.

 Pro Tips By Neha